LibraryOfCongress/seeing-lost-enclaves/soundscapes/index.md

 ## Spatialized sound in Mozilla Hubs

 After you collect sounds, you can place them within a reconstructed scene.
 Much of the reconstruction work so far in Seeing Lost Enclaves has been in the virtual online platform called Mozilla Hubs.
 We used Mozilla Hubs to host not only 3D models and visual media, but embedded sounds located within the virtual environment.
 These sound files are spatialized -- meaning that, just like in real life, they are louder the closer you are to them.
 And if you wear stereo headphones, you can hear a sound to your left or right side.
-This allows us to localize sounds in creative ways.
+Think about how you might localize sounds in creative ways.

 ![Looking down the virtual street in gentle fog and rain, a three story wooden building with many stoops and doors occupies much of the block.
 Warm lights appear in the upper windows.
 To the right, hidden behind a wall, we see a black floating "musical notes" icon with a play button and volume slider.](images/hidden-sound.jpg)
 _A sound file playing on a loop, hidden behind a wall in a virtual reconstruction of Providence's Chinatown._